Great Eastern Highway Bypass: History

 Plans for a major highway along a similar alignment date back to Gordon Stephenson and Alistair Hepburn's 1955 "Plan for the Metropolitan Region", which was the precursor of Perth's Metropolitan Region Scheme.
 The first gazetted edition of the scheme shows it as a controlled access highway, extending west beyond Great Eastern Highway.
 The route crossed the Swan River and met a proposed north–south highway (now constructed and named Tonkin Highway), and followed the river to Perth's CBD, cutting across the Maylands and Burswood peninsulas.
 Such a route was still planned for in the 1970s and 1980s.
 The eastern section, corresponding to the current Great Eastern Highway Bypass, was constructed in the late 1980s, and was known as the Redcliffe–Bushmead Highway during construction.
 Great Eastern Highway Bypass was opened on 14 May 1988, after 21 months of construction, and at a cost of $10 million.
 The western continuation was not developed, and the route was not included in subsequent planning documents in the 1990s.

+Currently, Great Eastern Highway Bypass is going in a major upgrade from Roe Highway to Abernethy Road.
+Both intersections will upgrade to a grade-separated interchange with Abernethy Road meeting up with Lloyd Street.
+The construction is expected to end by 2024.